mhausenblas/katacoda-scenarios/go-containers/intro.md

-This is a Go with containers playground.
+This is the Go with containers playground.